 - 1. Find the password and unlock the volume. - 2.
 Investigate the master encryption keys and primary header salt.
 What's wrong with them? - 3.
-Describe the findings in text file: - The password to the volume. - How did you find the password.
-Attach the script or source code of your password search utility. - Describe which cipher chain (names of ciphers) is used for the volume. - Write in hexa format the volume salt (for the primary TrueCrypt header, from the first sector). - Write in hexa master keys for all used ciphers. - Shortly describe (max.
-10 sentences) what is wrong with the keys (or salt).
-Are the keys independent and randomly generated?
-If not, how do you think it was generated?
+Describe your findings in text file: - The password to the volume.

+- How did you find the password.
+Attach the script or source code of your password search utility.

+- Describe which cipher chain (names of ciphers) is used for the volume. - Write in hexa format volume salt (for the primary TrueCrypt header, from the first sector). - Write in hexa master keys for all used ciphers. - Shortly describe (max.
+10 sentences) what is wrong with the keys (or salt). - Bonus: try to check how the key(s) were generated.

-Pack the description text file and scripts or source files to FDE<UCO>.zip archive and upload it to IS.
+Pack description text file and scripts or source files to <UCO>.zip archive and upload it to IS.